laravel/docs/dusk.md

         }
     }

-As you can see in the example above, the `browse` method accepts a callback.
-A browser instance will automatically be passed to this callback by Dusk and is the main object used to interact with and make assertions against your application.
+As you can see in the example above, the `browse` method accepts a closure.
+A browser instance will automatically be passed to this closure by Dusk and is the main object used to interact with and make assertions against your application.

 <a name="creating-multiple-browsers"></a>
 #### Creating Multiple Browsers

 Sometimes you may need multiple browsers in order to properly carry out a test.
 For example, multiple browsers may be needed to test a chat screen that interacts with websockets.
-To create multiple browsers, "ask" for more than one browser in the signature of the callback given to the `browse` method:
+To create multiple browsers, simply add more browser arguments to the signature of the closure given to the `browse` method:

     $this->browse(function ($first, $second) {
         $first->loginAs(User::find(1))